Karl Otto Götz: Influence

 Apart from his artistic work, Götz was also successful as a teacher of art.
 From 1959-79, during his time as a professor at the Kunstakademie Düsseldorf, a large number of later famous artists were his students.
 For instance, in 1959, Götz's first students were Gotthard Graubner, HA Schult and Kuno Gonschior.
 From 1961 on, Gerhard Richter and Sigmar Polke also studied under Götz.
-Furthermore, Rissa (Götz's later wife), and Franz Erhard Walther were among his students.
+Furthermore, Rissa (Götz's later wife), and Franz Erhard Walther were also among his students.